chef-boneyard/chef-web-docs-2016/includes_resources/includes_resource_script_csh_syntax.rst

 * ``cwd`` specifies the directory from which the command is run
 * ``code`` specifies the command to run

-The full syntax for all of the attributes that are available to the |resource script_csh| resource is:
+The full syntax for all of the properties that are available to the |resource script_csh| resource is:

 .. code-block:: ruby